-FEVER: Above 100.4°F. We do add a degree because we take the temperature under the arm and it is not accurate.
+FEVER: 100.4°F or above.
 The child should remain home for 24 hours, without medication, after the fever has subsided.
 If the child is diagnosed with an ear infection, the child may return if a physician states that the child can be at the daycare, as long as they are comfortable.